nsleeah/blackjack/README.md

-# JS Blackjack Game 🃏
+# JavaScript Blackjack Game 🃏

 **The aim of the game** is to acquire a hand total of 21 or as close to it as possible without exceeding it.<br>
 <sub>Customised and personalised a JavaScript blackjack game, incorporating personal touches and adaptations, through Scrimba's course.</sub>